 Energy balance: boiling a kettle (optional lab exercise)

 You should be able to perform this exercise in your kitchen using the equipment usually found there plus a small list of items you might need to buy - see the required apparatus pdf below.
 The only hazardous activity is boiling a kettle so please read the risk assessment for boiling a kettle below.
 To do this exercise download the lab instruction PDF at the bottom of the page.
 The exercise should take about an hour.
-If you do not have access to a kettle, Eann says it should work using a microwave to heat the water instead but we haven’t tested that.
-So if you try this, let us know via the comments section.
+The experiment is not a compulsory part of the course

 To estimate the losses involved when boiling a kettle and hence find the kettle’s efficiency.